 Before you know it, you look at your calendar and see that your lease is almost up.
 The question then becomes, should I stay or should I go?
 In my case, I decided to go because as much as I LOVE my current digs, I needed a change.
-More importantly, I thought it would be nice to have a female roommate for once.
-Granted, Dave is the best and always visits, I wanted a female friend to share my experiences within the city of brotherly love!

 This is where my friend from college comes in.
 When I found out that she was coming to live here for the next few years, I suggested that we could live together and we haven't looked back.
 In a few short weeks, we'll begin to settle into our shared space and I cannot wait.
 But first I need to prep, pack and move all the things I collected over the year to storage and then the new place once again.
 Moving everything twice is definitely far from ideal but there happens to be a short gap between my leases and it is the only option I have at this point.
 As a result, I will detail my packing strategies and tips in the next few upcoming posts.
 Hopefully, some of these tips and tricks will assist you on your next move or when you go back to school.

 For my clothing, I decided to forego the typical wardrobe boxes or plastic bins as I will be needing to store them somewhere for 7 nights.
 I wanted my clothes to be stored in a clean and closed space to prevent anything from penetrating them.
 It was also due time that I bought my own travel bags so I opted for a large check-in bag and a small carry-on bag for future travels.